News

 New vessel for Croisières Baie de Gaspé

-Expected for over a year, the new Croisières Baie de Gaspé boat, named Le Rocher Le Vieux, will be ready to welcome visitors as of the 2023 summer season.
+The new Croisières Baie de Gaspé boat, named Le Rocher Le Vieux, is ready to welcome visitors.
 Accommodating up to 12 passengers, it joins the Narval III, which can accommodate 47 passengers.
 Croisières Baie de Gaspé has been offering whale-watching excursions with interpreter guides for over 25 years, departing from the Grande-Grave wharf in Forillon National Park in Gaspésie.

 Find out more